AI Strategy

 The approach that works is departmental sequencing based on data interconnection, not department priority.
 Start with departments whose workflows feed into multiple other systems.
 Their automations create compound efficiency gains across the entire organization.

-A Highland Park law firm learned this lesson after their first successful automation — client intake processing that saved 6 hours per day.
-Every department wanted similar results.
-Instead of building automations in parallel, we mapped their data flow across departments and identified the sequence that would maximize firm-wide impact.
+Consider a law firm that lands a successful first automation, say client intake processing that saves hours per day.
+Suddenly every department wants similar results.
+Instead of building automations in parallel, the smarter move is to map the data flow across departments and identify the sequence that maximizes firm-wide impact.

 "The key is not to prioritize what's on your schedule, but to schedule your priorities."